 How to Exfoliate Your Skin in the Winter

-Use a gentle cleanser to wash off any makeup or dirt from the surface of your skin, then gently pat your face dry.
-If you’re using a physical scrub, wet your fingers and use them to massage the scrub over your face.
-Once you’ve worked the exfoliator into your skin in small, circular motions, rinse using lukewarm water and pat your face dry for a final time.
+Use a gentle cleanser to wash off any makeup or dirt from the surface of your skin.
+If you’re using a physical scrub, wet your fingers and massage it over your face.
+Once you’ve worked the exfoliator into your skin in small, circular motions, rinse using lukewarm water and pat your face dry.
 If you’re using a chemical exfoliant, follow the instructions on the pack.
-Depending on how sensitive your skin is, you should exfoliate at least once a week.
+You should exfoliate once or twice a week, depending on how sensitive your skin is.

-Exfoliating won’t be enough to diminish dryness on its own — you’ll need to moisturize too.
-Smooth on a rich cream after exfoliating (check out our favorite winter moisturizers), per Dr. Zeichner’s recommendation.
+Exfoliating won’t be enough to diminish dryness on its own — you’ll need to moisturize too. per Dr. Zeichner’s recommendation, smooth on a rich cream after exfoliating (check out our favorite winter moisturizers).

 This serum features a combination of 10% pure glycolic acid, tranexamic acid, lipo-hydroxy acid and vitamin B5 to chemically exfoliate without irritating or drying out skin.
 In addition to brightening and smoothing the complexion, it helps reduce the look of dark spots.